rudecs/openvcloud/docs/CloudBrokerPortal/CloudSpaces/CloudSpaces.md

 #### User Access

-In **Users Access** section you see all the users with access to the cloud space:
+In the **Users Access** section you see all the users with access to the cloud space:

 ![[]](UsersAccess.png)